evobrien/EOB_NG_AND_24/README.md

 Issues:
 Unit tests and Paging3
 - I had issues with writing tests for the viewmodel and repository for the search screen.
+There are issues with testability in Paging3.
+Basically the paging3 lib has a number of classes that are not directly testable.
+I've added a function that uses reflection to get data from the PagingData class which makes the happy path tesable in the view model.
-I'm stll trying to figure out what the issue us - it's likely coroutine related.
-The tests that aren't working are disabled.
-The app itself works without issue in this area though The tests for the paging data source in this area have been implemented and they are working fine.
-Also the tests for the details section and related repos are implemented and working fine.
+-  The tests for the paging data source in this area have been implemented and they are working fine.
+-  Also the tests for the details section and related repos are implemented and working fine.
+-  The tests for the Movie search repo and the error path in the view model are disabled for now until I figure out a way to test those.

 - UI issues:
 - These are things I just didn't get time to implement